 One of the most important things that impact this choice: cost efficiency.
 There are other factors to consider when making the comparison between app or website setup that may be overwhelming for a business owner who simply wants to connect with his or her target audience.

 In our article below, we’ll talk about the differences and unique features associated with a mobile app and a mobile website.
-Armed with this information, you will be able to make your choice that will benefit your business.
+Armed with this information, you will be able to answer the question: "Is it better to use an app or website for my business?".
 You may even find that it might be good to develop both a mobile app and mobile website to reach your customers and give them easy access to your products and/or services.

 The major difference between a mobile app and a mobile website is that the mobile website is accessed by the user via the Internet (therefore requires being online) and the downloadable application is a separate app installed on the phone and can be accessed both online as well as offline.
 To create such apps or websites, we suggest outsourcing app development company.